monishnene/Network_Systems/Assignment_2/README.txt

 I have makefile in both folder which link these files during compilation.

-tcp_client.c has the main function.
+tcp_server.c has the main function.

 Use 'make' command in each folder to compile the code.